alanng10/class-lang/Doc/Article/Word/a.md

 Word "system" has meaning that is execute base.

+Word "thread" has meaning that is execute line.

 Word "state" has meaning that is executable entity.

 Word "count" has meaning that is applied.